-Your allocated external verifier will contact you to arrange a quality assurance visit to sample the work of all candidates entered for those OCR qualifications to which they are allocated.
+Your allocated EQA will contact you to arrange a quality assurance visit to sample the work of all candidates entered for those OCR qualifications to which they are allocated.
 This will include candidates at all stages, from those who have just started the qualification through to those who have completed the qualification and been certificated via direct claims status (DCS).

 If a planned visit needs to be changed at short notice, the verifier must be satisfied there is a legitimate reason; otherwise, there may be a charge (see the fees list).